Atlanta Georgia Retail Store Liability

 For the last element, the plaintiff must establish a causal connection between his or her injury and the dangerous condition.
 In Georgia, this exists if the hazard was both the cause in fact and the legal cause of the harm.
 This means the injury must have been a direct and foreseeable consequence of the condition.

-If a customer who is hurt in a retail store can prove all of these elements by a preponderance of the evidence, he or she may be entitled to compensation for any physical, emotional, and financial injuries.
+If a customer who is hurt in Atlanta, Georgia in a retail store can prove the store’s liability by a preponderance of the evidence, he or she may be entitled to compensation for any physical, emotional, and financial injuries.
 This may include money to pay for medical bills and lost wages as well as damages to compensate for physical pain and suffering and emotional distress.

 DISCUSS YOUR PREMISES LIABILITY CASE WITH AN ATLANTA ATTORNEY